-At Dataminr, we define real-time information as new, actionable information delivered within seconds of an event occurring.
+At Dataminr, we strive to deliver actionable, real-time information about an event as close to when it occurs as possible.
 A new survey of risk and compliance professionals suggests that there’s still persistent misconceptions about real-time information, with more than half of respondents saying they’d define real-time information as data delivered today, this week, or this month.

 The survey, commissioned by Dataminr and conducted by Forrester Consulting, covered 410 professionals who are responsible for managing risk and compliance at companies with more than $500 million in annual revenue and based in the U.S., U.K., Australia and New Zealand.
 It was conducted in November 2020.